dkelshaw/dkelshaw.github.io/README.md

 # Telling Stories by Building Charts
 ![What were the percentages of students in each of Lehigh's undergraduate colleges in 2019?](https://github.com/dkelshaw/dkelshaw.github.io/blob/main/The_World's_Richest_Countries_GPD_chartbuilder.png?raw=true)
-This is a bar cart created by using Chartbuilder.
+This is a bar chart created by using Chartbuilder.
 This chart shows the world's richest countries.
-Original data can be accesseed [here](https://docs.google.com/spreadsheets/d/1ipWL_vKE0S6-gD9qyI_7OE4lF9K_z-VjiNqMoeMmB6c/edit?usp=sharing)
+Original data can be accesseed [here](https://docs.google.com/spreadsheets/d/1ipWL_vKE0S6-gD9qyI_7OE4lF9K_z-VjiNqMoeMmB6c/edit?usp=sharing).

 # 2019 Undergraduate College Enrollment
 ![What were the percentages of students in each of Lehigh's undergraduate colleges in 2019?](https://github.com/dkelshaw/dkelshaw.github.io/blob/main/Lehigh_College_Enrollment_2019_Percent_of_Undergraduate_Enrollment_chartbuilder.png?raw=true)

+The information above shows the number of undergraduates who enrolled in each college at Lehigh in fall 2019.
+Overall, the College of Arts and Sciences had the greatest population size-- 36.6% of students enrolled in the school.